alt-react/Active-Directory-Home-Lab/README.md

 </details>

 - Draw.io - for creating the network diagram
-- VirtualBox - for creating the virtual network and the virtual machines
+- VirtualBox - for creating and running the virtual network and the virtual machines
 - Windows Media Creation Tool - to get Windows 10 ISO
 - Splunk SIEM - to organize and analyze logs